salrashid123/gcp_impersonated_credentials/README.md

-# Using ImpersonatedCredentials for Google Cloud APIs
+# Using ImpersonatedCredentials for Google Cloud APIs and IDTokens

 Samples which demonstrate getting and using impersonated credentials for Google Cloud Service Accounts.